olebole/irafdoc/doc/imcoords.ccxymatch.rst

   <dt><b>ratio = 10.0</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='ratio' Line='ratio = 10.0' -->
   <dd>The maximum ratio of the longest to shortest side of the
-  triangles generated by the <tt>"triangles"</tt> pattern matching algorithm.
+  triangles generated by the <span style="font-family: monospace;">"triangles"</span> pattern matching algorithm.
   Triangles with computed longest to shortest side ratios &gt; ratio are rejected from the pattern matching algorithm.
 Ratio should never be set higher than 10.0 but may be set as low as 5.0.